software-engineering-network/design-pattern-practice/Builder.Andrew.PCTechnician/README.md

 like any other constructor.
 The similarities in these patterns allow for flexibility during development.
 If a developer determines that their factory method requires greater complexity than would be practical for a constructor, a Builder pattern implementation is within arm's reach

+# Revisitation (9/3/2019)

+In an effort to better demonstrate the actual purpose of the Builder Pattern, I added one quick instance of validation for each of the Builder subtypes.
+In an admittedly wonky and unideal turn of events brought about by the random nature of my implementation, the tests should each fail independently about 50% of the time... but they throw a custom exception so you know it really worked!
+The point is, sometimes when executing the code, it turns out that you (the user) accidentally bought the wrong "motherboard", and that will throw off the whole build.
+This demonstrates Builder's potential to accomodate much more consequential validation when certain parts of the object need to be built so that other parts of the building process can proceed smoothly.
+Also my test names are much longer, which seems silly in this project with just three tests but I can see how it will be useful in a project that has many more.